 A Combined Honors program in English and another discipline requires a minimum of ★36 at the senior level in English and a minimum of ★36 in the other discipline.
-The ★36 in English may include ENGL 532, which is set up in March of Year 3 and normally takes place in either term of Year 4.
-With the approval of the Honors advisor, a Combined Honors Essay INT D 520 may be allowed in lieu of ENGL 532.
+With the approval of the Honors advisor, a Combined Honors Essay INT D 520 may be allowed in lieu of ENGL 498.
 [See §43.5 (7)].